noirfate/smolagents/docs/source/en/examples/using_different_models.md

 ## Using Google Gemini Models

-As explained in the Google Gemini API documentation (https://ai.google.dev/gemini-api/docs/openai), Google provides an OpenAI-compatible API for Gemini models, allowing you to use the [`OpenAIServerModel`] with Gemini models by setting the appropriate base URL.
+As explained in the Google Gemini API documentation (https://ai.google.dev/gemini-api/docs/openai), Google provides an OpenAI-compatible API for Gemini models, allowing you to use the [`OpenAIModel`] with Gemini models by setting the appropriate base URL.

 First, install the required dependencies: